vechain/vevote/docs/index.md

 > 🔐 **Delegation**: Stargate NFT holders can assign their voting rights to another wallet—enabling trusted representatives to participate in governance.

-> ⚠️ Users of legacy Vehchain Nodes who have not migrated it to Stargate NFT contract will not be eligible for voting.
+> ⚠️ VeChain Node holders must migrate their legacy nodes to the Stargate NFT contract to be eligible for voting.

 ---